SW-Retail/rest-api/README.md

 $api->uploadArticleImage(1,"c:/directory/image.jpg","my nice image");
 ```

+# List of all endpoints
-use the documentation of the REST api to find all endpoints that are available
+Use the documentation of the REST api to find all endpoints that are available